rlagywjd802/airhockey_drl/README.md

 # airhockey_drl
-Development of Deep Reinforcement Learning algorithm to defeat a human player in Air Hockey Game.
+Deep Reinforcement Learning algorithm to defeat a human player in Air Hockey Game.
 This is the capstone project of Hyojeong Kim, Namki Yu and Kyungeun Kim in Hanyang University.

 ## v1.0